Life insurance is a long-term contract between an individual (policy holder) or organisation and an insurance company.

 Life insurance can either be for an individual or it can be taken out for a group of people such as employees, a chama, a SACCO, or a large extended family.
-The policy document in this case will bear the name of the group as the entity that is paying the premium.
-Group life is generally cheaper compared to individual policies.
+The policy document in the case of a group will bear the name of the group as the entity that is paying the premium.
+Group life is generally more affordable compared to individual policies.

 There are three broad types of Life Insurance Covers: